jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Despite their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
 Any group who ever claimed biological superiority fell in the face of technological inclusion and innovation.

 That progress wasn't perfect.
-Filled with antagonism, our evolution was so sporadic Entropy often caught up with us.
+Entropy often caught up with us because antagonism made our evolution sporadic.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
 So what was really behind our struggles?
 Was it bad government policies or unfair circumstances?
 Nope.
 It was thwarted evolution, i.e., we didn't, or were prevented, from adopting innovations fast enough to outrun Entropy.

 Nature made us pay for our sins.
 Every biology student knows evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.